ThomasSilloway/Sleepy-AI-Army/README.md

 * **Single Step Execution & Human Review Required:** The AI performs only *one defined step per goal per run cycle* and then waits for batch review.
 It won't complete complex features end-to-end autonomously.
     * *Example:* The AI might write code for a feature based on a plan.
 It stops.
 You review it later with all other updates from that run.
 Only after your review can it proceed to the *next* step (like writing tests) in a *future* run cycle.
 Your review gates progress for *all* tasks.

+## POC Status

+- PoC 3, 4, and 5 are incomplete projects see their readme for more info
+- PoC 1, 2, 6 Are fully implemented and intended to be run with `adk web`